TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 ---

 > **👔 I work there.** I [work](https://www.linkedin.com/in/samrhea/) at Cloudflare.
 Several of my posts on this blog that discuss Cloudflare focus on building things with Cloudflare Workers.
 I'm a Workers customer and [pay](https://twitter.com/LakeAustinBlvd/status/1200380340382191617) my invoice to use it.
-However, this experiment uses products where I'm on the team (Access, Gateway, and Tunnel).
+However, this experiment uses products where I'm on the team (Access, Gateway, WARP, and Tunnel).

 ## Samba